opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 ---
 layout: post
-title: Deep Learning for State of the Art Multivariate Time Series Forecasting using Apache MXNet
+title: Deep Learning for Multivariate Time Series Forecasting using Apache MXNet
 ---

 This tutorial shows how to implement LSTNet, a multivariate time series forecasting model submitted by Wei-Cheng Chang, Yiming Yang, Hanxiao Liu and Guokun Lai in their paper [Modeling Long- and Short-Term Temporal Patterns](https://arxiv.org/pdf/1703.07015.pdf) in March 2017.
 This model achieved state of the art performance on 3 of the 4 public datasets it was evaluated on.